dask/dask-blog/_posts/2019-01-16-dask-extension-arrays.md

 Newer versions of pandas allow third-party libraries to write custom extension arrays.
-These arrays can be placed inside a DataFrame or Series, and work just as well as any extension arary defined within pandas itself.
+These arrays can be placed inside a DataFrame or Series, and work just as well as any extension array defined within pandas itself.
 However, third-party extension arrays provide a slight challenge for Dask.

 Recall: `dask.dataframe` is lazy.
 We use a familiar pandas-like API to build up